- 92% of the University of Roehampton students are in work or further education within 6 months of graduating (DLHE results 2017)

 Extended Academic Induction

-Business Organisations & Environment in a Global Context
+Business Organisation & Environment in a Global Context

 Understanding Self & Others